 Still, if you can, I’d try to heed this advice since this reasoning has been given to a lot of people to explain why their application has been rejected.

 Tip: Do research to see which credit bureau Citi pulls from in your region, since only those inquiries will be relevant.
 For example, if Citi pulls from Equifax and/or Experian then any recent inquiries on your TransUnion credit report should be irrelevant.

 Getting bonuses for Citi cards twice

-New updated language found per the Doctor of Credit shows that you cannot earn points for an additional card of the same brand if you’ve closed or opened up another one within 24 months.
+New updated language found in Citi’s terms shows that you cannot earn points for an additional card of the same brand if you’ve closed or opened up another one within 24 months.
 So for example, if you got a Hilton card you could not earn the sign-up bonus on another Hilton card within 24 months.
 The same for ThankYou Point earning cards like the Prestige or Premier or American Airlines cards.
 This is a major blow and really slows down point and mile accumulation for many.

 How to obtain additional bonuses for the same card

 Thus, you have two options for obtaining an additional bonus for the same card: